OUR TEAM

 < Now meet the rest of our team

 Bruce started his special interest in shoulders during his studies at university - initially a Science Degree majoring in Anatomy, then his Physiotherapy Degree.
 This special interest continued during his Postgraduate Diploma in Musculoskeletal Physiotherapy, and while teaching physiotherapy students.
+In 2020 he published a book for patients: “How to Recover from Shoulder Surgery” (available from reception).

 He has always said that he is never happier than when working with patients to help them return to a full and active life.
 As a Musculoskeletal Physiotherapist Bruce has always felt like a clinical detective – watching for clues in a patient’s story and their physical examination, and then coming to a diagnosis of a patient’s pain or dysfunction.
 He sees that return to normal and pain-free function is a partnership between the therapist and patient, with his role as both treating therapist and educator/coach.